Top

 Accommodation

-if possible, I highly recommend staying in a cave hotel in Göreme for an unforgettable experience.
-These hotels are carved into the soft volcanic rock formations that characterize the region and have a unique architecture and natural insulation in the walls which creates a serene and peaceful environment.
+I highly recommend staying in a cave hotel in Göreme for an unforgettable experience.
+These hotels are carved into the soft volcanic rock formations that characterise the region and have a unique architecture and natural insulation in the walls which creates a serene and peaceful environment.
 The rooms maintain a comfortable temperature all year-round, keeping you warm in winter and cool in summer.

 There is a big number of cave hotels in Göreme, ranging from cosy rooms with rustic charm to luxurious suites with modern amenities including swimming pools and spas.
 The interiors are often adorned with traditional Turkish motifs and furnishings, adding to the authentic atmosphere.
 But the highlight of these accommodations is their outdoor terraces or balconies which offer stunning panoramic views of the surrounding valleys and from which you can watch the balloons rise in the morning.